infoleon/BD_PTF_Br/README.md

 A random forest model to predict bulk density (g cm-3) for Brazilian soils from texture and organic matter.

-The file "model.jlib" contains the trained model ("joblib" format, version 1.2.0), which can be loaded as a scikit-learn Random Forest Regressor.
-The model was fitted using scikit-learn version was 1.2.2..
+The file "model.jlib" contains the trained model in "joblib" format (version 1.2.0), which can be loaded as a scikit-learn Random Forest Regressor.
+The model was fitted using scikit-learn version 1.2.2.

-For the other libraries used in this script: pandas version 1.5.3 numpy version 1.23.5
+For the other libraries used in this script:
+- pandas version 1.5.3
+- numpy version 1.23.5

+To install the required libraries, run the following command: pip install pandas==1.5.3 numpy==1.23.5

-An example is provided.
+An example is also provided.
-To run the example, download the files: run_rf.py model.jlib toc_texture.csv
+To run the example, download the following files:
+- `run_rf.py`
+- `model.jlib`
+- `toc_texture.csv`

-Then run the Python script "run_rf.py", whith all the files in the same folder.
+Then, execute the Python script "run_rf.py" with all the files in the same folder.

 The model was fitted using the <a href="https://doi.org/10.2136/vzj2017.05.0095">HYBRAS soil dataset</a> (Ottoni et al. 2018)